BigScary/GriefPrevention/README.md

 ### Community

-Discussion about GriefPrevention can be found at these community sites:
+Discussion and community support for GriefPrevention can be found at these sites:

 [#GriefPrevention IRC channel on irc.spi.gt](https://griefprevention.com/chat) (dumcord also available)